jouinisayf/open-data-portals-irve/README.md

 ## 2. Type of Data Studied

 The analysis focuses on **electric vehicle charging stations (IRVE)**.
-This type of data is particularly interesting because:
-- It is regulated at the national level
-- Many different actors publish data (state, local authorities, private operators)
-- A national schema exists to harmonize the datasets

 The goal is to understand:
 - Which metadata, formats, and schemas are recommended